Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Reset multi-factor authentication

 Attacks against critical players in the supply chain ecosystem have escalated in recent years as malicious actors have increasingly pursued a strategy of leveraging one successful attack to damage companies throughout the software supply chain.
 Cybersecurity companies can be particularly at risk due to their privileged access to other organizations’ IT environments.
-For more information about the OKTA breach, we recommend reading our blog on four questions you should answer to determine if you are ready for third-party incident response.
+For more information about the 2022 Okta breach, we recommend reading our blog on four questions you should answer to determine if you are ready for third-party incident response.

 On February 28, 2022, Toyota announced that the company was suspending operations on all 28 production lines at 14 manufacturing plants in Japan for a day due to a system failure at a supplier, Kojima Industries.
 Other Toyota partners, including Hino Motors and Daihatsu Motor, were also affected by the shutdown.
 The cause of the system failure at Kojima appeared to be a cyberattack that prevented communications with Toyota and production monitoring systems.
 On March 1, Toyota announced that they were resuming operations for only the first production shift starting March 2.

-At least eight health-care providers had to notify millions of patients that their medical records had been compromised in a ransomware attack on a third-party electronic medical records (EMR) platform.
+At least eight healthcare providers had to notify millions of patients that their medical records had been compromised in a ransomware attack on a third-party electronic medical records (EMR) platform.

 The attack on Eye Care Leaders’ EMR in December 2021, the largest healthcare security incident of the year, exposed the data of 3.7 million people to threat actors who, after getting into the platform, deleted databases and system configuration files, making it impossible to discern whether the attackers saw or took the data before deleting it.